Automattic/jetpack/docs/deprecating-features.md

 In the [`Deprecate`](/projects/plugins/jetpack/src/class-deprecate.php) class within the Jetpack plugin, an array of notices exists within the constructor.
 By default this includes just one demo notice.

 In order to show a deprecation notice on WP Admin (dashboard only), Jetpack Settings and Dashboard page, as well as My Jetpack, you'll need to add to the `$notices` array in the `Deprecate` class.
-An demo already exists in the array.
+A demonstrative example already exists in the array.

 Here is an example: